AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-content-snippet.md

     >[!NOTE]
     >
     >Experience Manager provides different sample queries for all resources in the various data sources.
 These map to the data source from which you are fetching the data.

+1. If you use a file connector, you can upload the JSON file from your computer or browse a JSON file from Adobe Experience Manager assets.

+    >[!NOTE]
+    >
+    > You will view the options to upload or browse files in place of a data query if you use a file connector.

 1. Select the template which maps with your data source from the **Data mapping template** dropdown.
 The out-of-the-box templates for the selected data source are displayed in the drop-down.
 For example, you can view the “sql-table” template for datasource named “PostgreSQL” datasource.